rivdsilva8/Hotel_Management_System/README.md

 Extra Features:
-1. User Authentication and Authorization:
-•	Implement user authentication for both guests and staff (admin, receptionists).
-Admins should have privileges to add/delete staff members, view bookings, and manage rooms.
-2. Local Attraction and Recommendations:
+1. Local Attraction and Recommendations:
 •	Include a section showcasing local attractions, restaurants, and activities near the hotel.
-3. Notifications and Reminders:
+2. Notifications and Reminders:
 •	Send email or SMS notifications to guests for booking confirmations, reminders for upcoming reservations, and thank you messages after check-out.